Do I have to be a member of IFPO prior to enrolling in the security training programs?

 What happens if I fail the final examination?

-If a candidate is not successful in the completion of the final examination, the examination may be rewritten after a period of 30 days.
-A $25.00 administration retake fee will apply.
+If a candidate is not successful in the completion of the final examination, the examination may be rewritten.
+A $40.00 administration retake fee will apply.
 If the candidate is not successful in the second attempt, the exam may be retaken after a period of one year.
-Again the $25.00 administration fee would apply.
+Again the $40.00 administration fee would apply.

 Does the tuition fee for the SSMP include all texts and related materials?